 Arranging a travel pass for public transport in Prague may be a bit confusing because there are many possibilities for how to do it.
 If you are unsure about how to arrange the pass, please ask us for help.
 The easiest way to arrange your travel pass is to make your Czech student ID card a travel pass — see 1b).

 The types of passes and fees depend on your age:

-1) If you are less than 26 years old you are entitled for student discount, but you must be able to proof it in a specified way — read further:
+1) If you are less than 26 years old you are entitled to the student discount, but you must be able to prove it in a specified way — read further:

-2) If you are 26 years old or older, you are no more entitled for student discount in public trasportation in Prague.
+2) If you are 26 years old or older, you are no more entitled to student discounts in public transportation in Prague.
 The fees for adults are monthly (30 days) CZK 550, quarterly (90 days) CZK 1480, 5 months CZK 2450, 12 months CZK 3650.
 Your student ID card can’t be used for buying public transportation passes.
 To get a travel pass, fill in a paper form of the Prague Public Transport Company called “Žádost o vydání průkazky pro časovou jízdenku” at one of the sale offices of the Prague Public Transport Company or on-line.
 Ask somebody for help with filling in the form.
 The pass is issued at the sale office and costs CZK 30.
-You need to bring one passport photo.
+You need to bring a passport photo.

 There is now a new project called “Lítačka” — a smart (chip) card used as the transport pass for passengers in Prague.
 As it is possible to get a simple paper pass without much hassle, do not bother with that card ;-)